William-Luo-0/Food-Hub/README.md

 Group project for CPSC 304 on databases.
+For distribution of work contact me directly, project was originally on a separate group member's BitBucket repository.

 ### Objective